cosmos/cosmos-sdk/x/group/spec/03_messages.md

 It's expected to fail if:

 - the signer is not the admin of the group.
-- for any one of the associated group policies, if its decision policy's `Validate()` method fails against the new group.
+- for any one of the associated group policies, if its decision policy's `Validate()` method fails against the updated group.

 ## Msg/UpdateGroupAdmin